agilly/lao_bytecode/compact_lao_messages_app/README.md

 ## Outputs:

-Main output files are found in the arduino_code folder

-1. scrolling_messages.ino : An example of code for displaying a scrolling message on an OLED screem
+1. `./arduino_code/scrolling_messages.ino` : An example of code for displaying a scrolling message on an OLED screen
-2. glyph_bitmaps.h : auto-generated header file, containing the bitmaps
+2. `./arduino_code/glyph_bitmaps.h` : auto-generated header file, containing the bitmaps
-3. phrases_to_display.h : auto-generated header file, containing the indexes into the bitmap list for each character of each phrase
+3. `./arduino_code/phrases_to_display.h` : auto-generated header file, containing the indexes into the bitmap list for each character of each phrase

 ## Setup